 Second, a plaintiff must show that the defendant violated the duty of care.
 Using the earlier example, a driver who speeds excessively or runs a red light probably would be violating the duty of care.
 Third, the plaintiff must show that the defendant's violation of the duty of care was the direct and proximate cause of the plaintiff's injuries.
 Last, the plaintiff must show that he or she suffered quantifiable damages as a result.

-Our skilled Fort Myers catastrophic injury attorneys understand how devastating paralysis can be for you and your entire family.
-At Lusk, Drasites & Tolisano, we will meticulously investigate the details of your situation and work closely with you at each stage of the legal process.
-We also assist victims and their families in cities such as Naples, Port Charlotte, Lehigh Acres, and Sarasota.
-Call us toll-free at (800) 283-7442 or contact us through our online form for a free consultation if you need a car accident attorney or guidance with any other type of personal injury claim.
+Our spinal cord injury attorneys understand how devastating paralysis can be for you and your entire family.
+We will meticulously investigate the details of your situation and work closely with you at each stage of the legal process.